Atharv964/DSA-Question-Answer/README.md

-# DSA-Question-Answer
-Things are goona get intesting cause we are at the good part

-# 19/07/2025

-created the git repo for dsa question and answers

-# 21/07/2025

-om deshmukh added to the team DSA

-# 24/07/2025
+# DSA Practice Repository

-# Q. check if the string is palindrome or not

-✅ Palindrome String Check
+This repository is a personal collection of **Data Structures and Algorithms (DSA)** problems that I solve during my practice journey.
+It will be updated regularly as I learn and implement new concepts.

+---

+## ✅ Current Programs

+### 1. Palindrome Checker

+**Description**:
-This problem checks whether a given string is a palindrome — meaning it reads the same forward and backward.
+Checks whether a given string is a palindrome or not.
+A palindrome is a word, number, or sequence that reads the same backward as forward (e.g., "madam", "121").
-🔍 Approach

-    Iterate from the start of the string to its midpoint.
-    At each step, compare the character at position i with the character at position length - i - 1.
+**Logic**:
+- Use two pointers: one starting from the beginning and the other from the end of the string.
+- Compare the characters at both pointers.
+- Move the pointers towards the center.
-    If any mismatch is found, the string is not a palindrome.
+- If all corresponding characters match, the string is a palindrome.